-- (a) be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive (Directive 2009/65/EC); - (b) be a recognised scheme under the provision of Section 272 of the Financial Services and Markets Act 2000; or; - (c) be authorised as a non-UCITS retail scheme; - (d) be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - (e) be a scheme not falling within (a) (d) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested. - 5.3 The second scheme must also operate on the basis of the prudent spread of risk, be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies) and the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme. - 5.4 The Company may invest in units of other collective investment schemes and pay any related charges or expenses for investing in such units unless the schemes are managed, operated or administered by the ACD (or one of its associates) in which case the Company will pay no additional management charges to the ACD and the rules on double charging contained in the FCA Regulations are complied with.
+- (a) be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be authorised as a non-UCITS retail scheme; - (c) be a recognised scheme under the provisions of Section 272 of the Financial Services and Markets Act 2000; or; - (d) be constituted outside the United Kingdom and the investment and borrowing powers of which are the same or more restrictive than those of a non-UCITS retail scheme; or - (e) be a scheme not falling within (a) (d) and in respect of which no more than 20% in value of the Scheme Property (including any transferable securities which are not approved securities) is invested. - 5.3 The second scheme must also operate on the basis of the prudent spread of risk, be prohibited from having more than 15% in value of the property of that scheme consisting of units in collective investment schemes (unless COLL 5.6.10AR applies) and the participants in the second scheme must be entitled to have their units redeemed in accordance with the scheme at a price related to the net value of the property to which the units relate and determined in accordance with the scheme. - 5.4 Where the second scheme is an umbrella collective investment scheme the above provisions apply to each Sub-fund as if it were a separate scheme. - The Company may invest in units of other eligible collective investment schemes which are managed or operated by the ACD (or one of its associates).
+However, where such an investment or disposal of units is made and there is a charge in respect of such investment or disposal, the ACD must pay the Company the amount referred to in either paragraph 5.6 or paragraph 5.7 within four Business Days following the date of the agreement to invest or dispose. - 5.6 When an investment is made, the amount referred to in paragraph 5.5 is either: - (a) any amount by which the consideration paid by Company for the units in the second scheme exceeds the price that would have been paid for the

-5.5 Any second schemes in which the Company invests will be established in the locations listed in Appendix 10.
-The Company may invest in second schemes established in locations not currently listed in Appendix 10 provided the second scheme satisfies the requirements of this clause 1.4 and the FCA Regulations, where this occurs the list in Appendix 10 will be updated and an updated Prospectus issued.
+- benefit of the second scheme had the units been newly issued or sold by it; or - (b) if such price cannot be ascertained by the ACD, the maximum amount of any charge permitted to be made by the seller of units in the second scheme. - 5.7 When a disposal is made, the amount referred to in paragraph 5.5 is any charge made for the account of the authorised fund manager or operator of the second scheme or an associate of any of them in respect of the disposal. - 5.8 Any second schemes in which the Company invests will be established in the locations listed in Appendix 10.
+The Company may invest in second schemes established in locations not currently listed in Appendix 10 provided the second scheme satisfies the requirements of this clause 5 and the FCA Regulations, where this occurs the list in Appendix 10 will be updated and an updated Prospectus issued.